This program is available at the Online location.

 * Students with little or no computer background should enroll in ITS 0700 before taking other computer courses.
 Students without adequate keyboarding skills should enroll in ITS 0710 before taking a computer class.

 ** Must be a global awareness (GA) course and come from arts/humanities courses identified in the Catalog.

 ***Students who plan on transferring courses for advanced degree work should verify the best/appropriate course selection based on the receiving institution's degree requirements.

-**** Technical electives must total three (3) semester hours.
+**** Technical electives must total appropriate number of hours assigned.
 They may come from any combination of courses not already prescribed that use the following course codes: HRM, INS, LSC, MGT, MKT, ACC, CSD, CSE, EBE (except EBE 1100), ITS (except ITS 0700, ITS 0710, ITS 1105), NTK, OAD, and RES.
 ACC 1300 is recommended for HRM students.

 The program schedule is designed for full-time students who have completed all prerequisites and who have no college preparatory recommendations.
 Many individuals, especially part-time students and those taking college preparatory courses, will require additional semesters of study.
 Students should consult their academic advisors for help in planning their schedules.

 Students should follow the recommended sequencing of courses, with consideration to the pre/co-requisites, including college preparatory requirements.

 A complete listing of humanities and social science electives is available in the College Catalog.